egmontmika/egmontmika.com/content/blog/never-too-late.md

 It’s never too late to plant a tree.

 No matter how old you are, today you can do it.
-Today, you can start an education, learning a language, changeing a habit or start a project...
+Today, you can start an education, learning a language, changeing a habit, or start a project...

 Today, you can make an investment in the future.
 It’s never too late.